zualo/bot/README.md

 ## Setup

-1. Download/clone repository
-2. Create a new folder
-    - Place main.py inside of new folder
-    - Create a new text document in the folder
-3. In the text document, write `TOKEN=""`
+1. Download latest release
+2. Extract bot.rar
-    - Create a Discord bot and copy OAuth2 token
+3. Create a Discord bot and copy the OAuth2 token
-    - Paste token inside of the quotation marks
+5. Paste OAuth2 token in between the quotation marks in the `.env` file
-5. Save the text document as a .env file
-    - Press `File`
-    - Press `Save as`
-    - Name the file `.env`
-    - Change file type to `All files`
-    - Press `Save as`
-6. Run main.py and you should be good to go!
+6. Run main.py